Mary Sparkes Wheeler: Career

 After completing her education, Wheeler became a teacher and school principal of the largest school in Binghamton until her marriage, in that city, April 13, 1858, to Rev. Henry Wheeler, of the Philadelphia Conference of the Methodist Episcopal Church.
 He was the author of The Memory of the Just, Methodism and the Temperance Reformation, Rays of Light in the Valley of Sorrow, Deaconesses: Ancient and Modern, and other works.
 For many years after her marriage, her life was mostly given to the care of her children, who were in delicate health.
 Of the seven born to them, two survived to adulthood: Mary Wheeler Newberry, professor of English and dean of Monnett Hall in Ohio Wesleyan University and G. Post Wheeler, secretary of the American embassy at St. Petersburg, Russia.

 As a Methodist author, Wheeler wrote more poetry than prose.
 She was the author of a volume entitled Poems for the Fireside (Cincinnati, 1888).
 Some of those were republished and extensively used by elocutionists, especially her "Charge of the Rum Brigade."
 Philip Bliss, Professors Sweeney, Kirkpatrick and others set many of her poems to music.
 By request of Prof. Sweeney, who composed the music, she wrote the two soldiers' decoration hymns, "Peacefully Rest" and "Scatter Love's Beautiful Garlands Above Them."

 In addition to Poems for the Fireside, she was the author of two books, Modern Cosmogony and the Bible (New York City, 1880); The First Decade of the Woman's Foreign Missionary Society (New York, 1884); and was a frequent contributor to periodical literature.
 She served as president of the Woman's Foreign Missionary Society of Philadelphia, and national evangelist of the Woman's Christian Temperance Union (WCTU).

 Wheeler served as president of the Philadelphia Society of the Methodist Episcopal churches in Pennsylvania and Delaware.
 For many years, she was a member of the National Lecture Bureau, Chicago, delivering lectures in all sections of the country.
 Wheeler spoke in many of the largest churches from Boston, Massachusetts, to Lincoln, Nebraska.
 She addressed large audiences in the open air in such summer resorts as Thousand Islands Park and Ocean Grove.
 She was appointed in 1889 as national evangelist of the Woman's Christian Temperance Union, and in 1891; superintendent of the World's WCTU Mission, in which capacity she led and preached in many evangelistic services.
 In 1906 she was appointed president of the Board of Managers of the Home for the Aged, located in Ocean Grove, New Jersey.

 Personal life

 Wheeler was a lover of art, spending much time with her pencil and brush.
-She made her home in Philadelphia, Pennsylvania.
+At one time, she made her home in Philadelphia, Pennsylvania.

-She died at her home at Ocean Grove, New Jersey, January 21, 1919.
+She died at her home at Ocean Grove, New Jersey on January 21, 1919.
 She was buried at Spring Forest Cemetery, in Binghamton, New York.